johnson-jesse/simple-backstage-app-plugin/README.md

 export default ExampleFetchComponent;
 ```
 3. Save that and ensure you see no errors.
+Comment out the unused imports if your linter gets in the way.

 ###### We will add a lot to this file for the sake of ease.
 Please don't do this in productional code!